Next Generation Learning Standards

 We believe the experience in the math classroom must create a sense of belonging for all.
 This sense of belonging to the math community will empower them to make use of math in their daily lives, in their career options and beyond.

-Math In Focus is a mathematics curricular program that is best aligned with our vision to create problem-solvers who embrace productive struggle.
+Into Math is a mathematics curricular program that is best aligned with our vision to create problem-solvers who embrace productive struggle.
 Most importantly, we want young children of color and girls to opt into science and mathematics fields as adults.
-Children apply the C-P-A approach (concrete-pictorial-abstract) to their daily math lessons.
-They interact with each other and “talk” math with their peers and teachers.
-Technology is integrated to achieve learning outcomes.
+Into Math emphasizes the importance of establishing conceptual understanding and reinforces that understanding with procedural practice.
+The learning model asks students to first develop their reasoning before connecting their understanding to concepts and skills.
+They interact with each other and engage in mathematical discourse with their peers and teachers.